FM Dojo — User Guide

 Enable-PSRemoting -Force, then create a self-signed certificate, add the HTTPS listener, and open port 5986 in the firewall.
 (Full commands in-app.) - Optionally create a dedicated Windows account:

-net user fmdojo YourPassword /addthennet localgroup administrators fmdojo /add. - In FMS Admin, open the server, click WinRM Access, enter the host, port (5986), username, and password, then click Save & Test.
+net user fmdojo YourPassword /addthennet localgroup administrators fmdojo /add. - In Admin, open the server, click WinRM Access, enter the host, port (5986), username, and password, then click Save & Test.

 AWS EC2 (SSM)

-If your FileMaker Server runs on AWS EC2, FMS Admin can connect via AWS Systems Manager — no open SSH port or key management required.
+If your FileMaker Server runs on AWS EC2, Admin can connect via AWS Systems Manager — no open SSH port or key management required.
 Connect your AWS account under Connections (requires IAM credentials with AmazonSSMFullAccess and AmazonEC2ReadOnlyAccess), then use Discover Instances to find your EC2 instance and add it as a server.
 FM Dojo routes all commands through SSM.

 AmazonSSMManagedInstanceCore attached.
 System metrics (CPU, disk) also require SSH.Google Cloud & Linode

 Connect a Google Cloud Service Account JSON or a Linode Personal Access Token under Connections.
-FM Dojo uses the cloud account to list your running instances — when you add a server from FMS Admin, the SSH host is pre-filled from the instance's external IP.
+FM Dojo uses the cloud account to list your running instances — when you add a server from Admin, the SSH host is pre-filled from the instance's external IP.
 You still need SSH configured for log access.
 For GCP, the Service Account needs at minimum the Compute Viewer role.
 For Linode, set the token's Linodes permission to Read Only.

 AI log analysis